sahivy13/Subreddit_Recommender/README.md

 cluster.py
     try/except to take that CSV and run the selected Clustering Model on it.
 Evaluate the Model.
-Pickle that Trained Model
+Pickle that Trained Model using "cosine similarity" as distance metric in KNearestNeighbors instead of Euclidean Distance due to high dimensionality, Euclidean distance is often repetitive https://medium.com/analytics-vidhya/k-nearest-neighbors-all-you-need-to-know-1333eb5f0ed0 <!-- drop the fuzzy matching from here, but use the rest -->

 main.py - our command-line interface, accepting the inputted arguments